Tentative Course Schedule 2017-19

 385. American Environmental History (3) studies human societies and their relationship to their environment over time.
 The focus is on the environmental history of North America from pre-Columbian times to the present.
 Topics explored include the Columbian exchange, evolving concepts of man’s relationship to nature, the government’s role in conservation and preservation and the emergency of an environmental movement in recent decades.

-390. Topics in History (3) deals with selected topical courses such as Early Warfare, the First World War, the Second World War, Gender and History, Public History.
+390. Topics in History (3) deals with selected topical courses such as Early Warfare, Baseball, Gender and History, Public History.

-398. Internship in History (1-3) designed to offer students jointly supervised history-related work experience.
-Students will be expected to submit a work dossier and related research project at the end of the internship.
-Prerequisite: junior standing and prior permission of the instructor; credit does not count toward a minor.
+398. Internship in History (1-3) is designed to offer students supervised history-related work experience.
+Prerequisite: prior permission of the instructor.

 420. Readings in History (3) permits students to explore historical topics in depth under the direction of a faculty member.
-Prerequisite: junior or senior standing and permission of the instructor.
+Prerequisite: junior or senior history majors or permission of the instructor.

 460. History Research Seminar (3) emphasizes methodological and bibliographical research techniques in the discipline of history.
 Students research and write on specific topics to meet acceptable standards of historical analysis and style.
-Prerequisite: senior standing or permission of instructor.
+Prerequisite: junior or senior history majors or permission of the instructor.